ptsteadman/notebook/stories/feyerabend.md

 <hr>

-According to the French researcher, the focused ultrasound effector was capable of producing at least a million unique qualia, consistently, thousands of times a second.
-Experiments had shown that qualia could be interpreted semantically, thanks to the wonders of human cortical plasticity.
+According to the French researcher, the focused ultrasound effector was capable of producing at least a million different qualia, consistently, thousands of times a second.
+Experiments had shown that qualia could be interpreted semantically, thanks to human cortical plasticity.

-At lunch in the cafeteria, Addison explained the obvious: it was Feyerabend's job to develop a useful set of symbol groundings for the qualia, so that they could be used as a direct semantic communication channel between the computer and brain, the first *useful* Computer Brain Interface.
+At lunch in the cafeteria, Addison explained the obvious: it was Feyerabend's job to develop a useful set of symbol groundings for the qualia, so that they could be used as a language, a direct semantic communication channel between the computer and brain.
+The first Computer Brain Interface language.

 "I'd love to tell you that this will just be a prototype, but my feeling is that whatever you develop, it will be widely adopted.
 I think you should try to